typst/typst/tests/typ/compiler/if.typ

 x {}

 // Should output `something`.
-// Error: 6 expected body
+// Error: 6 expected block
 #if x something

 // Should output `A thing.`
-// Error: 19 expected body
+// Error: 19 expected block
 A#if false {} else thing

 #if a []else [b]